Marlovian theory of Shakespeare authorship: The Hoffman Prize

 Calvin Hoffman, author of The Man Who Was Shakespeare (1955), died in 1988, still absolutely convinced that Marlowe was the true author of Shakespeare's works.
 Anxious that the theory should not die with him, he left a substantial sum of money with the King's School, Canterbury—where Marlowe went as a boy—for them to administer an annual essay competition on this subject.
-The Trust Deed stipulated that the winning essay should be the one:...which in the opinion of the King's School most convincingly authoritatively and informatively examines and discusses in depth the life and works of Christopher Marlowe and the authorship of the plays and poems now commonly attributed to William Shakespeare with particular regard to the possibility that Christopher Marlowe wrote some or all of those poems and plays or made some inspirational creative or compositional contributions towards the authorship of them.
-(Emphasis added)The adjudication of the prize, which as of 2019 was around nine thousand pounds (UK), has always been delegated to an eminent professional Shakespearean scholar and, despite Hoffman's clear intentions, the winning essay has seldom espoused the Marlovian cause, the prize having usually gone to essays along entirely orthodox lines.
+The Trust Deed stipulated that the winning essay should be the one:which in the opinion of the King's School most convincingly authoritatively and informatively examines and discusses in depth the life and works of Christopher Marlowe and the authorship of the plays and poems now commonly attributed to William Shakespeare with particular regard to the possibility that Christopher Marlowe wrote some or all of those poems and plays or made some inspirational creative or compositional contributions towards the authorship of them. [emphasis added]The adjudication of the prize, which as of 2019 was around £9,000, has always been delegated to an eminent professional Shakespearean scholar and, despite Hoffman's clear intentions, the winning essay has seldom espoused the Marlovian cause, the prize having usually gone to essays along entirely orthodox lines.

 A further stipulation of the initial Trust Deed was that:If in any year the person adjudged to have won the Prize has in the opinion of The King's School furnished irrefutable and incontrovertible proof and evidence required to satisfy the world of Shakespearian scholarship that all the plays and poems now commonly attributed to William Shakespeare were in fact written by Christopher Marlowe then the amount of the Prize for that year shall be increased by assigning to the winner absolutely one half of the capital or corpus of the entire Trust Fund...

 In fiction

 Apart from the stories by Zeigler and Watterson, others have used Marlovian theory as an inspiration for fiction as well.
 Rodney Bolt's History Play (2005) was inspired partly by Mark Twain's writings.
 It portrays Marlowe as being the true author of Shakespeare's works after staging his own death.

 In The Marlowe Papers (published in 2012), a novel by Ros Barber, Marlowe's "death" is a ruse, and he writes plays under the Shakespeare name.
 The novel is written in blank verse and won the Hoffman Prize in 2011 and the Desmond Elliott Prize in 2013.

 In the 2012 movie Only Lovers Left Alive, Marlowe is portrayed as a vampire who mentions he wrote Hamlet, and wishes he based the character on his son-in-law instead.

 Ben Elton's 2016 sitcom Upstart Crow inverts the Marlovian theory.
-In the series, Shakespeare is persuaded to write plays for Marlowe (including Doctor Faustus, Tamburlaine and The Jew of Malta) in order to maintain Marlowe's cover as a playwright.
+In the series, Marlowe is a spy and Shakespeare is persuaded to write plays for him (including Doctor Faustus, Tamburlaine, The Jew of Malta, and Edward II) in order to maintain Marlowe's cover as a playwright.